How Much Juice Is in Citrus Fruits

 Typically, a pound of lemons is around 4 or 5 fruits, so a pound of lemons would yield between 12-15 tablespoons or 3/4 cup to 1 cup of lemon juice.

-There is between 4 and 5 tablespoons or 1/4 to 1/3 cup of juice in one orange.
-As a result, to make one cup of fresh orange juice, you'd need three oranges.
-It's important to note, though, that this amount is for common oranges.
+There are 4 to 5 tablespoons or 1/4 to 1/3 cups of juice in one orange.
+To make one cup of fresh orange juice, you need three oranges.
+It's important to note this amount is for common oranges.
 Different varieties of orange, such as Valencia, navel, mandarin, or blood oranges will produce different quantities of juice.

 A pound of oranges typically equals two medium-sized fruits, which would equal 8 to 10 tablespoons of fresh orange juice.